 Purple Russian – Another new heirloom for 2012 that we will definitely keep around.
 It is larger and lighter in color than Black Mauri, but has the full-flavor of the blacks.
 It’s great for salsas and salads, and has an egg shape.
 Also relatively early.

-Speckled Roman – This was a new heirloom variety for us in 2012.
-The young plants looked quite spindly and I thought it might be a fragile plant, but once it got going it was strong and a good producer.
+Speckled Roman – The young plants looked quite spindly and I thought it might be a fragile plant, but once it got going it was strong and a good producer.
 The taste is somewhat mild, but the color and shape are fun to have on tomato platters.

 Pink Heirloom Tomato Varieties:

-Bali – Unlike Raspberry Lyanna, this small, productive tomato was a powerhouse of flavor.
+Bali – This small, productive tomato was a powerhouse of flavor.
 I was quite surprised with the sweet, full flavor of Bali.
 It is pretty (ribbed), pink, sweet, and prolific.
 A keeper.

 Red Heirloom Tomato Varieties: